Lima9092/LimaMikeNovember/README.md

 ## Installation

-1. Clone this repository
+1. Clone or download this repository
 2. Ensure PowerShell execution policy allows script execution
-3. Run the scripts directly from PowerShell
+3. Run the scripts directly from PowerShell or create shortcuts for easier access

 ```powershell
 # Clone the repository